kartikeyrai/PlacementManagementSystem/README.md

 # placementmanagementsystem
-Extract the for all codes and report
+Extract the .rar file for all the codes and report